-If an undergraduate student's cumulative GPA is below 2.00 in two consecutive (or three cumulative) semesters, the student is subject to Academic Dismissal.
-Undergraduate students who subsequently earn term GPAs of at least 2.00 will be continued on academic probation for a maximum of 32 attempted credits, excluding medical withdrawals, after the initial term of academic probation in order to raise their cumulative GPA to at least 2.0.

-Upon dismissal, course enrollment in future terms will be subject to cancellation.
+If an undergraduate student's cumulative GPA is below 2.0 in two consecutive (or three cumulative) semesters, the student is subject to Academic Dismissal.
+Undergraduate students who subsequently earn term GPAs of at least 2.0 will be continued on academic probation for a maximum of 32 attempted credits, excluding medical withdrawals, after the initial term of academic probation in order to raise their cumulative GPA to at least 2.0.
+Upon dismissal, course enrollment in future terms will be canceled.
 If there is a procedural error in grade assignment, or in calculation of the student's cumulative GPA, an appeal of academic dismissal may be made to the Office of the Provost via academic.appeals@stockton.edu.
-This appeal must be in writing, accompanied by substantive evidence to support the appeal, and submitted no later than five business days following the electronic notice of academic dismissal.
+This appeal must be: in writing, accompanied by substantive evidence to support the appeal, and submitted no later than five business days following the electronic notice of academic dismissal.
 An appeal does not result in automatic reinstatement.

 Students who are academically dismissed are considered not to be meeting the University's minimum standards of academic progress.
 Those on academic probation are expected to demonstrate minimum academic progress toward graduation.
-The Registrar will report to the Provost and Vice President and recommend dismissal for the students not meeting minimum academic progress.
-The Provost will review the report and make a final determination.
-The final determination will be communicated through the Office of the Registrar.